Naomi Less discusses fertility challenges in the Jewish community.Photo courtesy of ELI Talks

 “It impacts your life, your career goals, your finances.
 It’s all encompassing,” Naomi says.
 “One of the hardest parts is the crippling isolation.
 For way too many people in the Jewish community, it is a silent secret and sometimes shameful struggle.”

-This spring, we supported a training session for clergy, mental health professionals, and lay leaders about fertility struggles.
+Last year, we supported a training session for clergy, mental health professionals, and lay leaders about fertility struggles.
 Naomi was one of the facilitators at the event, which was run in collaboration with Uprooted: A Jewish Communal Response to Fertility Journeys.

 “More people speaking openly about this normalizes the experience,” Naomi says.
 “It’s not taboo, it affects so many people.
 And the more we speak about it in the Jewish community, the more people with this experience will feel that they are not the only one.”